-Basic Pools
+Basic pools

-The Plan's unfunded vested liability for withdrawal liability purposes for each year since 1999 is detailed in the chart on the following page.
+The Plan's unfunded vested liability for withdrawal liability purposes for each of the past 20 plan years is detailed below.

 The chargeable change amount is determined as the unfunded vested liability for a given year less the greater of the sum of the previous unamortized balances or zero.
 The unamortized balance of each chargeable change is equal to the initial amount with a 5% write-down each year since the establishment of said amount.